k8-proxy/icap-aks-delivery/documentation.md

 vim .env
 ```

-- Edit all the required details.
+- Edit all the required details and then run
-- Run
 ```
 export $(xargs<.env)
 ```